owsky/game-libraries-crosschecker/README.md

 I developed this small piece of software with the specific goal to solve a niche problem of mine: being able to tell which games I own across different libraries that are also available on Steam.
 This allows me to better manage my main library through the Steam client by setting them as owned on other platforms.
 It's most definitely a first world problem but when you own multiple thousands of games you'll end up buying them multiple times accidentally, believe me<br>

-As a data source I'm using PlayNite and its export to CSV feature so that I can delegate all the web scraping and auth to a reputable app.
-Unfortunately PlayNite doesn't follow the official spec for CSV so the files aren't directly compatible with the library I'm using for its parsing.
-Fixing this in on the to do list.<br>
+As a data source I'm using PlayNite and its export to CSV feature so that I can delegate all the web scraping and auth to a reputable app.<br>

 Please do keep in mind that this is my first Go project, I'll try to fix whatever mistakes I've committed as soon as I learn more about this language.